sumritsanghera/ParentApp/README.md

 # ParentApp Android Application

-The ParentApp Android Application is created to assist parents with everyday decisions and disagreements.
+The ParentApp Android Application is created to assist parents decisions and disagreements that come up in everyday life.

 A video demo of the application is available: [Here](https://youtu.be/O1ixStXwwGE)